apache/iotdb/docs/UserGuide/Advanced-Features/Triggers.md

 `TimeSeriesSink` is used to insert data points to the local sequence.

+Before writing data, it is not required that the time series have been created.

 **Note**, in the scenario used for triggers, the listening time series and the written target time series should not be in the same storage group.

 Example: